How much do I feed my dog on a raw diet?

 Will raw help with my pet’s allergies?

-Allergies are an over-response of your pet’s immune system to a possible protein or overexposure to a series of allergens.
-80% of a dog’s immune system lives in the gut (Intestine, Stomach & Mouth).
-The most common one we hear is food from a commercial based diet, which contain fillers, such as grains, sugars & starches.
-These are not “biologically” meant for our pets & over time can put stress on their organs & suppress their immune system, creating or triggering reactions & allergies like:
+Allergies are an over-response of your pet’s immune system to a possible protein, or overexposure to a series of allergens.
+80% of a dog’s immune system lives in the gut (intestine, stomach and mouth).
+The most common one we hear is food from a commercial based diet, which contain fillers such as grains, sugars and starches.
+These are not “biologically” meant for our pets and over time can put stress on their organs, and suppress their immune system, creating or triggering reactions and allergies like:

-Switching your dog or cat to a raw diet & adding a good quality probiotic, will significantly help restore the health of the digestive tract & support your pets’ immune system, from the inside out.
+Switching your dog or cat to a raw diet and adding a good quality probiotic will significantly help restore the digestive tract and support your pets’ immune system from the inside out.

-NOTE: If your pet is suffering from allergies, we suggest doing an elimination diet (example) simple protein like our Pure Turkey, Rabbit.
+NOTE: If your pet is suffering from allergies, we suggest doing an elimination diet.
+(Example: feeding a simple protein like our Pure Turkey or Rabbit.)

 How often can I feed my dog raw meaty bones?

-Note: if your dog chews & ingests the bone, you will notice they may get constipated or their stool can be white & crumbly.
-Where marrow bones tend to be a little rich and can cause loose stools, so we recommend those only 1x a week.
-Finding a happy balance is key as every dog is different.
+Note: If your dog chews and ingests the bone, you may notice they get constipated, or their stool can be white and crumbly.
+That said, marrow bones tend to be a little rich and can cause loose stools, so we recommend those only 1x a week.
+Finding a happy balance is key, as every dog is different.

-It is important to always supervise your dog when they are enjoying a raw bone, & always get a bone that is larger than their mouth to avoid any swallowing hazards.
-Especially until you will learn how our dog chews & which bones mat be suitable for them.
+It is important to always supervise your dog when they are enjoying a raw bone, and get a bone that is larger than their mouth to avoid any swallowing hazards.
+Especially until you know how your dog chews and which bones are suitable for them.

 Can I thaw my raw food & refreeze it?

-We also do not suggest microwaving raw food for a few reasons.
-The heat will destroy the active phytonutrients & enzymes the nutrients & the ground bone pieces in some proteins can become brittle, which can be a risk.
+We also do not suggest microwaving raw food.
+The heat will destroy the active phytonutrients, enzymes and nutrients, and the ground bone pieces in some proteins may become brittle, which can be a risk.